What we do

 Within England and Wales, our responsibilities are to:

-- provide a reliable record of information about ownership of and interests affecting land
+- provide a reliable record of information about ownership of and interests affecting land and property

 Access our information